mkliegl/mkliegl.github.io/_posts/2016-04-18-sensitivity-analysis.md

 in recovery of $\beta$.
 This worst case is always a possibility.
 However, probabilistically, we would typically expect the error to be smaller.
-For example, if the entries of $\xi$ are i.i.d. random variables with mean zero, then $\xi$ has no preferred direction.
+For example, if the entries of $\xi$ are i.i.d. normal random variables with mean zero, then $\xi$ has no preferred direction.
 If the variance of the random variables is $\sigma^2$, then the expected value of the magnitude of the projection is just